-The student assistance jobs, for instance, are frequently available and are usually updated through LinkedIn for most of the companies.
-So, we recommend updating with job vacancies
+The student assistance jobs, for instance, are frequently available and are usually updated on LinkedIn for most of the companies.
+So, we recommend keeping yourself updated with job vacancies.

 Some helpful websites for jobs:

 Hilfr and Happy Helper are two mostly used websites for freelance cleaning jobs.
 Freelancing means, you will be paying your taxes yourself.
 Get help from skat regarding your tax cards.
 Also, apps like Workee can also come in handy for job search.
-It's user friendly interface it very easy to find jobs and have a chat with the recruiters.
+It has an user friendly interface and it very easy to find jobs and have a chat with the recruiters.